Free City of Danzig (Napoleonic): Economy

 1 Schilling from 1808 minted in Danzig.
-The letter 'M' can be seen below the denomination.
+The letter "M" can be seen below the denomination.

 1 Groschen from 1809, equal to three Schilling.

 After the Free City of Danzig was established, following the Treaty of Tilsit, its mint was re-opened the following year.
 The city lacked small coins, often used for trade, which is why it decided to start minting them.
 Johann Ludwig Meyer was appointed the supervisor of the mint and the designer, which is why all of these coins feature the letter 'M' at the bottom.
 The mint struck three types of coins, which were the Schilling and Groschen, made out of copper, and the six Groschen (1/5 Gulden) coins struck as pattern coins, struck on silver planchets.
 The first coin to be minted was the Schilling, minted both in 1808 and 1812.
 It was the smallest copper coin minted by the city, weighing 1.2g and measuring 16mm.
-The next year, the mint decided to mint the Groschen, which weighed 3.2g and had the diameter of 21mm.
-This coin would also be minted in 1812 again.
+The next year, the mint decided to mint the Groschen, which weighed 3.2g and had a diameter of 21mm.
+This coin would also be minted again in 1812.
 The six Groschen coin was struck both in 1808 and 1809, featuring German text, 5 Einer Danziger Gulden.
 (1/5 Danziger Gulden).
-These coins never entered circulation since they cointained silver and the senate had to decline the project, which led to a stop in further mintage.
-These coins were struck in accords to the Münzfuß of Poland in 1766, where 30 Groschen were equal to one Polish złoty.
+These coins never entered circulation since they contained silver and the senate had to decline the project, which led to a stop in further mintage.
+These coins were struck in accordance with the Münzfuß of Poland in 1766, where 30 Groschen were equal to one Polish złoty.
 When Napoleonic France, the country that the republic depended on, was taking multiple losses, the city was forced to close the mint in 1813.